 Lesson Plan - Get It!

-Sometimes it's nice to send a letter to people you care about.
+Sometimes sending a letter to people you care about is nice.
 And who doesn't love getting mail?

 In the age of digital communication, letter writing has become a lost art.
 Want to help bring it back?
 Learn on!

 Think about the last time you received a letter from someone.

 It seems, more and more, that the mailbox is usually full of junk mail.

 - When something shows up with your name on the envelope, isn't it an exciting surprise?

 Giving someone else that small joy is easy.
 All it takes is a little time, an envelope, and the stamp cost (and there are many cool stamps to pick from)!

 Informal or casual letters have fewer formatting guidelines than formal or business letters.
 (To learn about formal letters, check out our lesson under Additional Resources in the right-hand sidebar.)

 Formatting means the way things are laid out or organized on the page.
 These are the guidelines for informal letters.